-D.1.15 Other assets
+D.1.15 Any other assets, not elsewhere shown

-Other assets include short-term deferred costs and shortterm accrued income.
+Other assets include short-term deferred costs and short-term accrued income.
 Short-term deferred costs comprise prepaid costs of insurance, licenses, rent and similar.

-Other assets are valued for the purpose of the Solvency II balance sheet following the cash-flow aspect.
+Other assets are valued for the purpose of the SII balance sheet following the cash-flow aspect.
 Items for which the cash flow has already occurred are revalued to nil.
-Other items are recognised in the Solvency II balance sheet at the same amounts as in the IFRS balance sheet.
+Other items are recognised in the SII balance sheet at the same amounts as in the IFRS balance sheet.